 - How should I prepare for surgery?

-- Should I donate my own blood several weeks pre-operatively to be re-transfused post-surgery?
+- Should I donate my own blood several weeks beforehand to be re-transfused during surgery?

 - Will I have a choice of anaesthetist?